CWagamanEure/amm-microstructure-lab/reports/uniswap_regimes_volatility.md

 and evaluate each using two diagnostics:

 - **Inertia (within-cluster SSE):** decreases as \(k\) increases.
-I look at the "elbow" in the interia-versus-\(k\) curve to see where additional clusters result in diminishing returns in fit.
+I look at the "elbow" in the inertia-versus-\(k\) curve to see where additional clusters result in diminishing returns in fit.
 - **Silhouette score:** measures how well-separated clusters are, taking values in
 \([-1,1]\) where higher is better.
 For each \(k\), I compute the mean silhouette